Piling job cuts loom over safety regulator project delays

 Since the introduction of the new regulatory framework in April 2024, only a handful of high risk building (HRBs) projects have cleared the approval system known as Gateway 2.

-Now the Federation of Piling Specialists has added its voice to calls on government urgently to address delays being caused by the Building Safety Regulator approval process.
+Now the Federation of Piling Specialists has added its voice to calls on government to urgently address delays being caused by the Building Safety Regulator approval process.

 Around 92 new build high risk building projects are in the system awaiting approval.
 A further 18 applications have been invalidated or rejected by the Building Safety Regulator.